Code 128 Barcode Explained

 Code 128 is standardized, the respective document is ISO/IEC 15417:2007, which can be obtained from ISO.
 As the code is rather old, the Code 128 specs are freely available online, for example in the Wikipedia article on Code 128.

-Code 128 Code SetsThree different code sets are defined for Code 128 (dubbed A, B, and C) that determine how the code is interpreted by the barcode scanner.
-The code sets differ in compaction and encodable character set.
+Code 128 code sets A, B, C and start charactersThree different code sets or sub types are defined for Code 128 (namely Code 128 A, Code 128 B, and Code 128 C) that determine how the code is interpreted by the barcode scanner.
+The code sets differ in compactness and encodable character set.

 Code 128 A: Partial ASCII set, no lower case, but ASCII control chars (TAB, CR/LF etc.)

 Code 128 B: Full ASCII set, no ASCII control chars

 Code 128 C: Only digits 0-9, encoded in pairs, very compact code

 The code set to use is indicated to the scanner by the start symbol or start character.
 Also available are various mode switching or shift characters to switch from one set to another within a barcode symbol.
 Usually the sub type selection and switching within a symbol is handled by the barcode software that creates the code.